© Scott McDonald

 This license imposes minimal restrictions on reusers for noncommercial applications, e.g., academic research, use by permanent employees of government agencies and international organisations for in-house purposes only.
 NB: users need to abide by the Share Alike conditions, e.g., government agencies and international organisations must share any in-house adaptations.

 Commercial uses are defined as those “primarily intended for or directed toward commercial advantage or monetary compensation”, e.g., consultants including academics acting a s consultants (https://creativecommons.org/faq/#does-my-use-violate-the-noncommercial-clause-of-the-licenses).

-Licenses relaxing the Commercial and Share Alike conditions may be available on request.
+Licenses relaxing the Non-Commercial and Share Alike conditions may be available for a fee on request.